SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - How to create workspace ? "terraform workspace new dev" do it in gitbash.
 - When you are using terraform it has default variable that is "terraform.workspace"
 - So we use "lookup" function in workspace method to control different environments.
-- What will lookup function do is the below ?
 - lookup(map, key) ---> Giving input as map and passing the key below is the example.
 - lookup(var.instance_type, terraform.workspace) ---> 1st one is map and another is key.
-- So which approach is better ? tfvars, workspace, different repos for different envs ?
+- So which approach is better ?
+Tfvars, Workspace, Different repos for different envs ?
 - Provisioners are used to execute the commands on a local machine (or) remote server after it's created, typically used for initial configuration like boot strapping.
 - Provisioners are used only for instances (or) EC2.